inetshell/samba-dc/README.md

 ### Status
 * This is tested as a spare domain controller against Active Directory running on Windows Server 2008, and against other samba4 domain controllers
-* The "provision" command to create a new DC does NOT yet work
+* The "provision" command works
-* The "BIND_INTERFACES_ONLY" option is NOT working yet from within entrypoint.sh; a workaround is to invoke samba-tool domain join manually (the exact same command)
+* The "BIND_INTERFACES_ONLY" option is working now.

 ### Variables
 Variable | Default | Description |
 -------- | ------- | ----------- |
 ADMIN_PASSWORD_SECRET | samba-admin-password | admin secret, see below